MatrixAI/Polykey-Docs/docs/tutorials/polykey-cli/installation.md

 echo 'export PATH=~/downloads:$PATH' >> ~/.bashrc && source ~/.bashrc
 ```

-You can now run it with `polykey`.
+You can now run `polykey` from anywhere in your terminal.

 ---